jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/12-tjx-stock-price-bargain-d919dc87.md

 ---
-layout: content
+layout: post
 title: >-
   TJX Stock Isn’t a Bargain Like the Clothes It Sells.
 It’s Worth Buying Anyway.
 date: 2024-11-25 15:45 -0500
 author:
 tags: ['Retail', 'The Trader']
+description: >-
-description: Shares of the off-price retailer have performed , and should continue to do so.
+  Shares of the off-price retailer have performed , and should continue to do so.
 ---